 There are no school clubs during school holidays but we conduct school camps for the kids.
 The first one was in March and it was fun!
 It was more like an educational, interactive and fun camp.
 We had 30+ students who attended.
 They did sand castles, spelling games, obstacle games, flag design, beach clean…etc. It was really hectic during that two days and all of us did not have enough sleep but it was worth it!
 The next one will be held this coming June!

 Besides school activities, we do composting.
 The whole point is to encourage the locals to start separate their organic waste from non-organic waste.
 When I first arrived here in February, the sight of rubbish at every corner of the village was very disturbing.
 The problem wasn’t just the ignorance of the locals but there is no dump site here.
 There is no proper waste management system.
 During the monsoon season, pretty much from November until March, all the rubbish stay in the village.
 The usual dump sites were full with black plastic bags.
 The amount of waste produced in 4 months period was tremendous and the smell was unbearable.
 Things only improve in April when the contract started where cargo ships actually collect all these waste from the dump sites and ship them out to mainland.
 Local ladies are hired as cleaner to clean the village.
 Although the cleanliness has improved, many still have the habit of throwing rubbish everywhere and also into the ocean.
-Thanks to the Association of Perhentian Islands, a composting machine was placed in the village.
-The school host the machine now.
+Thanks to the Operators Association of Perhentian Islands, a composting machine was placed in the village.
+The school hosts the machine now.
 We walk around the village with the wheelbarrow and collect organic waste everyday to put them into the machine.
 The waste is broken down into fertilizer after 48 hours, using enzymes.
 Not many actually understands the reason to composting.
 We are starting to educate the ambassadors and they have been helping us to collect waste lately.

 VILLAGE / BEACH CLEAN